Growing up with emotionally immature parents is confusing.

 Should I Speak to a Therapist?

-A therapist can help you explore your grief-related emotions and help you understand your childhood and adulthood with significant depth.
+A therapist can help you explore your own negative emotions and early life experiences to help you understand your childhood and adulthood with significant depth.

 In therapy, you can recall your childhood narrative and get heard by an attuned and compassionate individual, which goes a long way in reducing the feelings of isolation and loneliness associated with growing up around emotional immaturity.

 A therapist can also help you discover deeply held yet false beliefs about yourself that you may have learned in your childhood.
-Uncovering these false, limiting beliefs can help you identify areas of your life in which you’re not meeting your full potential, and how to make a positive change.
+Uncovering these false, limiting beliefs can help you in developing your self awareness and in identifying your own undesirable characteristics that inhibit you from reaching your full potential.